hazyair/hazyair/README.md

-# hazyair - Weather parameters monitoring tool.
+# hazyair - air quality monitoring tool.

 [hazyair](https://marcin-sielski.github.io/hazyair/) is a handy tool that enables to store measurments of the:
 * dust conectration in the air (PM1.0, PM2.5, PM10),